 It is customary for our services on Palm Sunday to begin with some form of re-enactment of that moment in the Gospel narrative.
 In many churches The Liturgy of the Palms begins outside the church, and once the palm crosses have been blessed and the Palm Gospel read, there follows a procession into the church while the people sing their Hosannas to Jesus.

 This year we are not able to participate in any of these activities.
 We have also been instructed by the Archbishops and Bishops that we should not distribute our Palm Crosses at all, for fear of spreading infection.

 In less exceptional times, we are encouraged to keep our Palm Crosses throughout the year – many of you who have visited The Rectory will have seen that my Palm Cross is by our front door, acting as a reminder of Christ’s sacrifice for all of us every time I go out into the Benefice.

 This year is going to be different.
 There will be no public blessing and distribution of Palm Crosses, although the Liturgy of the Palms will be available on the Benefice website so that everyone can partake in the spiritual experience of that moment in the Church’s calendar.

-So that we might all still have our own Palm Cross for this Holy Week and for the year ahead, on this website are two ways in which you can make your own from paper.
+So that we might all still have our own Palm Cross for this Holy Week and for the year ahead, on this website is a way in which you can make your own simple paper cross.